-2. The AF sends a Nnef_ChargeableParty_Create request message (AF Identifier, UE address, Flow description(s) or External Application Identifier, Sponsor Information, Sponsoring Status, DNN, S-NSSAI, volume of ML model to be transferred per UE, ML Model transmission time window, network area information, maximum aggregated bitrate) to the NEF, to request to become the chargeable party for transmission of Application AI/ML traffic.
-Step 1in the procedure of setting a chargeable party at AF session setup (if setted, change of the chargeable party during the session) as specified in clause 4.15.6.4 of TS 23.502 [4] is performed, with the following enhancements:
+2. The AF sends a Nnef_ChargeableParty_Create request message (AF Identifier, UE address, Flow description(s) or External Application Identifier, Sponsor Information, Sponsoring Status, DNN, S-NSSAI,) to the NEF, to request to become the chargeable party for transmission of Application AI/ML traffic.
+Step 1in the procedure of setting a chargeable party at AF session setup (if setted, change of the chargeable party during the session) as specified in clause 4.15.6.4 of TS 23.502 [4] is performed.

-- parameters that specifies the requested Application AI/ML traffic transmission are included, i.e. volume of ML model to be transferred per UE, ML Model transmission time window, network area information, maximum aggregated bitrate, etc.

-Editor's note: It is FFS whether the parameters that specifies the requested Application AI/ML traffic transmission are included in the Nnef_ChargeableParty_Create directly, or the parameters should be negotiated using a procedure similar to the Background Data Transfer policy negotiation and then a Reference ID can be used in the message.

-3. The NEF may authorize the AF request based on operator configuration and sends a Npcf_Policy_Create request message to the PCF, which contains IP filter information, sponsored data connectivity information and Sponsoring Status (if received from the AF), as specified in step 2-3 of clause 4.15.6.4 of TS 23.502 [4].
+3. The NEF may authorize the AF request based on operator configuration and sends a Npcf_PolicyAuthorization_Create request message to the PCF, which contains IP filter information, sponsored data connectivity information and Sponsoring Status (if received from the AF), as specified in step 2-3 of clause 4.15.6.4 of TS 23.502 [4].

-4-5.
-[Optional] The PCF subscribes to the analytics information of the Application AI/ML traffic transmission status from the NWDAF.
-The PCF invokes a Nnwdaf_AnalyticsSubscription_Subscribe (Analytics ID = Service Experience (or DN Performance), Target of Analytics Reporting = a UE or a group of UEs, Analytics Filter Information = (Application ID, S-NSSAI, DNN, Area of Interest, anchor UPF ID, DNAI, Application Server Address(es), QFI(s)), Analytics Reporting Information = Analytics target period) towards the NWDAF, and receives the Nnwdaf_AnalyticsSubscription_Notify containing the analytics information, as described in clause 6.4 (or clause 6.14) of TS 23.288 [6].
+4.

-The PCF determines and/or updates the charging rules of Application AI/ML traffic transmission in PCC rules according to the analysis information of Application AI/ML traffic transmission and the request in step 3.
-Specifically, the charging models and corresponding charging rates can be set based on the analytics of (possibly) offered service experience or performance for Application AI/ML traffic transmission.
+The PCF determines and/or updates the charging rules of Application AI/ML traffic transmission in PCC rules.

-The charging rules may include one or more of the following information, as enhancements to PCC charging specified in clause 4.3.2.2 of TS 23.503 [5]:

-- Volume based charging.

-The existing mechanism is used where different rates are applied according to the volume of ML Model of Application AI/ML traffic.

-- Time based charging.

-The existing mechanism is used where different rates are applied according to the ML Model transmission time window of Application AI/ML traffic.

-- Volume and time based charging.

-The existing mechanism is used where different rates are applied according to the weighted value of ML Model volume, ML Model transmission time window and network area information.

-- No charging.

-6. The PCF sends a Npcf_Policy_Create response message to the NEF.
+5. The PCF sends a Npcf_PolicyAuthorization_Create response message to the NEF.
 The message contains the result indicating whether the request to become the chargeable party for Application AI/ML traffic transmission in the PDU Session is granted, and the granted charging rules.

-7. The NEF sends a Nnef_ChargeableParty_Create response message to the AF.
+6. The NEF sends a Nnef_ChargeableParty_Create response message to the AF.